Cy-Hub/Cy/README.md

 so complex that it is never fully understood, much less written down.

 Some of this complexity is unavoidable.
 Systems need configuration values, which change their behavior.
 Operations take time, and sometimes they fail.
+Programs have resource constraints.
 And so on.

 Cy attempts to tame this complexity by providing a simple set of stackable primitives, and by supporting a style of development that keeps the abstractions stackable.
 Here is how Cy deals with